geminiplanetimager/gpi_pipeline/documentation/usage/tutorial_pol.rst

 ============================================================
 This step will walk through how to create polarization data cube from raw data.
 A polarization cube is a 3D data cube, where the third dimension holds two slices: one for each polarization orthogonal state as split by the Wollaston prism in the IFS.

 	1. In the Recipe Editor press the Add Files button and choose your Data Files.
-For the tutorial dataset this will be files **S20131212S0295.fits to S20131212S0298.fits**.
+For the tutorial dataset this will be files **S20131212S0295.fits to S20131212S0298.fits** in the on_sky_data folder.
 	2. Select **Reduction Category-> PolarimetricScience** and **Recipe Template -> Simple Polarization Datacube Extraction**.
 	3. Because of flexure effects internal to the GPI IFS it is possible that your Pol Spot Calibration files will not properly reflect the locations of the Polarization spots in your science frame.
 To check this open GPItv and open one of your raw science images (e.g. S20131212S0295.fits for the tutorial dataset).
 Plot the Polcal spot locations as we did in Step 4 of creating our wavecal.